-WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS Integration de- lay.
+WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS Technological in- compatibilities in the integration.
+Integration de- lay.
 A list of allowed technolo- gies will be provided as de- liverable from the integration task to avoid this problem.
-Loose coupled technologies will be used. allows compatibility WP3 tem specification Collection of audio & video data is delayed or cancelled.
-4 4 4 3 ATOS, AIT, IBM, ADR Standards should be used.
-Contact the Spanish DPA for guidance.
-Prepare alter- native data collection plans.
-WP3 Can't extract in- formation from the collected da- ta.
+Possible reimplementation with new technologies that allows compatibility Loose coupled technologies will be used.
+WP3 Data collection plans and/or sys- tem specification conflict with Spain privacy laws Collection of audio & video data is delayed or cancelled.
+4 4 4 3 ATOS, AIT, IBM, ADR Contact the Spanish DPA for guidance.
+Prepare alternative data collection plans.
+Change data collection plans.
+Change focus of A/V research to match the available data.
+Use other available data sources for a proof of concept.
+Change system specification and requirements.
+WP3 The quality or amount of collected data isn't sufficient for A/V processing.
+Can't extract in- formation from the collected data.
 2 2 3 2 Monitor closely the data col- lection process.
-Review da- ta before the process com- pletes.
+Review data before the process completes.
 Use only the part of the data with sufficient quality.
 Repeat collection process until there is sufficient amount of good quality data.